haddelalshahabi/DATA1200-WebExam/README.md

 The project folder is organized as follows:

 - `css/` - Contains all the style sheets for the website.
-  - `accessibility.css` - Specific styles for the accessibility page.
   - `location.css` - Styles for the page that covers Pilestredet 35.

 - `html/` - Contains the HTML files for the website's content.